Monument to William Cheyne, 2nd Viscount Newhaven (d. 1728).

 England’."

 I think Gunnis might have been prone to exaggerating a little here.
+Perhaps he had been to the pub!

-Nevertheless I say the figure of Lady Newhaven is obviously by a different and much more accomplished hand but sits rather uncomfortably overlapping the plinth on which the
+Nevertheless I would say the figure of Lady Newhaven is obviously by a different and much more accomplished hand but sits rather uncomfortably overlapping the plinth on which the

 For a useful biography of Viscount Newhaven see -